learn-co-curriculum/selecting-single-elements-lab/README.md

 	// In the above line, we print out to the console whether it is a true or false statement
 ```

 It tells us to write code to select the Ada Lovelace image with a bit of code to start us off: `firstImage` equals the result of calling `document.querySelector('body')`.
 This looks a little odd. `body` is a bit broad don't you think?
 We'll want to narrow that down a bit.

 Moving on, the next line says `isFirstAnswerCorrect = (firstImage.src == "https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/Ada_Lovelace_portrait.jpg/220px-Ada_Lovelace_portrait.jpg")`.
 This feels complicated, so let's unpack it a little.
 Notice that there are two `=` symbols in `firstImage.src == "https://..."`.
 Two `=` means "equals" whereas one `=` means "value is".
 This line is basically saying the value of `isFirstAnswerCorrect` is the result (true or false) of comparing `firstImage` to the specified link.

 Let's work on this in the developer console.
-To do that, right click inside the CodePen and choose inspect.
+To do that, right-click inside the CodePen and choose inspect.

 Let's paste the following code into our developer console and see what happens.